scottaubrey/blog/content/blog/2018-10-22-First-look-at-swoole.md

 $http->start();
 ```

-This would appear to run a simple loop and run the anonymous function on HTTP request.
+This would appear to run a simple loop, then run the anonymous function on an HTTP request.
 However, reality is a bit different:

 ```bash
 $ php test-swoole.php